pelu97/yakisoba-fest-pc/README.md

 * __3 Chefs__:
     * cook dishes and place them on the kitchen counter;
     * if kitchen counter is full, __waits__;

+* __Obs__:
+    * delays are added to simulate the time that takes to complete certain activities;
+    * due to the delays, it is very easy to see how having only one kitchen counter becomes a huge bottleneck, specially when          increasing the amount of chefs and workers;